Sanjay-George/ad-blocker-blocker-blocker/README.md

 # <img src="public/icons/icon.png" width="45" align="left"> Adblocker Blocker Blocker

-This is a chrome extension to remove those annoying popups that ask you to remove your adblocker (or something else, like logging in).
+This is a chrome extension to remove those annoying popups that ask you to remove your adblocker (or do something else, like logging in). _This is still in developement and isn't ready for public use yet_

 ### Examples of popups: